 - Exchange currency at banks in Hong Kong to get better rates.

-Here are some useful tips about transfer from the airport.
+Here are some useful travel tips for Hong Kong about transfer from the airport.
 It’s always good to know them before you start your journey to HK.

 - Be on time for the transfer procedure, for the shuttle at Hong Kong International Airport will only wait for 10 minutes for Seat-in-Coach (SIC) transfers.
 For private transfers, the cab driver will wait only for 20 minutes.